smrutijz/n8n-docker-deploy-on-vm/README.md

-# Deploy a Free n8n Instance on Google Cloud & Supabase
+# Deploy a Free n8n Instance on Google Cloud
-Deploy a Free n8n Instance on Google Cloud & Supabase This project provides a one-shot installer to deploy n8n — a powerful open-source workflow automation tool — on a free-tier Google Cloud VM with HTTPS support via Let's Encrypt.
+This project provides a one-shot installer to deploy n8n — a powerful open-source workflow automation tool — on a free-tier Google Cloud VM with HTTPS support via Let's Encrypt.
 It's ideal for individuals or small teams looking to self-host n8n at zero cost using Google Cloud’s generous free compute offering.
 The setup script installs Docker, Nginx, and n8n, configures reverse proxying, and automatically provisions SSL certificates.

 ---